Perfectly Roasted Brussels Sprouts

 • Preheat oven to 425 degrees F.

-• Cut off the brown ends of the Brussels sprouts, pull off any yellow and dry leaves, and slice Brussels sprouts in half lengthwise.
+• Cut off the brown ends of the Brussels sprouts, pull off any yellow and dry leaves, and slice the Brussels sprouts in half lengthwise.

 • Taste and season with more kosher salt if needed.